acroz/acroz.github.io/_posts/2016-03-12-infinity-nan-in-c.md

 Fortunately, C provides a sensible way of storing and returning the result of such operations - it does not simply crash the program.
-This allows us to handle such outcomes senbily in our program.
+This allows us to handle such outcomes sensibly in our program.
 Returned infinite results are called just that, whereas undefined results are called "not a number", or NaN.

 ## Storage